jslayer/jquery-combobox/README.md

 ###`update_position`

 Called just before update the position of the dropdown.
-This even received offset object, so you can easily change the dropdown position.
+This even receive offset object, so you can easily change the dropdown position.